build2-packaging/libigl/README.md

     import igl = libigl-imgui%liba{igl-imgui}
     import igl = libigl-png%liba{igl-png}

-Furthermore, every library supports immediate importation to access its metadata for querying whether it has been precompiled.
+Furthermore, every library supports immediate importation to access its metadata for querying whether it has been compiled.

     import! [metadata, rule_hint=cxx.link] igl = libigl-core%liba{igl-core}
-    precompiled = [bool] $($igl: libigl_core.precompiled)
+    header_only = [bool] $($igl: libigl_core.header_only)

 ## Configuration
-### Precompilation
+### Header-Only Mode

-    config [bool] config.libigl_core.precompiled ?= true
+    config [bool] config.libigl_core.header_only ?= false
-    config [bool] config.libigl_opengl.precompiled
+    config [bool] config.libigl_opengl.header_only
-    config [bool] config.libigl_glfw.precompiled
+    config [bool] config.libigl_glfw.header_only
-    config [bool] config.libigl_imgui.precompiled
+    config [bool] config.libigl_imgui.header_only
-    config [bool] config.libigl_png.precompiled
+    config [bool] config.libigl_png.header_only

-`libigl` supports header-only and precompiled modes.
+`libigl` supports header-only and compiled modes.
-The default is to use the precompiled libraries as the header-only mode is only useful for small test projects and can get quite intensive for CPU and memory when compiling.
+The default is to use the compiled libraries as the header-only mode is only useful for small test projects and can get quite intensive for CPU and memory when compiling.
 As of that, header-only mode should not be used for standard projects but only for small test builds.
 This is in contrast to the official upstream default that advertises `libigl` as header-only library.
 <!-- However, header-only libraries pose some difficulties when included multiple times by dependencies for build2 that automatically handles compilation, dependencies, and configuration. -->

-Either all modules need to be used in header-only mode or all modules need to be precompiled.
+Either all modules need to be used in header-only mode or all modules need to be compiled.
-Only `config.libigl_core.precompiled` from the `libigl-core` package decides this.
+Only `config.libigl_core.header_only` from the `libigl-core` package decides this.
 All other configuration variables are `undefined` on purpose.
 As soon as specifying their value, it will be traversed to dependent modules by dependency configuration negotiation.
 With this approach, the mode needs to be specified only for one single module package.
 If there are two specified inequal values, the negotiation will fail.

-You should not state or require the precompilation or header-only mode in the `manifest` of your package as it is an implementation detail that every configuration should decide for itself.
+You should not state or require the compilation or header-only mode in the `manifest` of your package as it is an implementation detail that every configuration should decide for itself.

 ## Issues and Notes
 - Previous definite versions of libigl, fail to compile for strange reasons.
 So, the up-to-date main branch is used as an upstream reference, for now.
 To get around problems concerning versioning, we use alpha releases.
 The upstream GitHub project of `libigl` itself does not use alpha or beta releases.
 Especially, not for the upcoming version `2.5.0`.
 So, it seems to be a valid solution to use alpha versions for snapshots in this build2 packaging attempt.